 To analyse the problem with the ROP systems, we need to understand its basic principles.

 A significant drawback of this model is that it assumes the demand is steady and constant.
-The assumption that the demand will deplete the stock at same rate as used in original calculations, while the order is being processed, may be grossly flawed.
-It can so happen that the actual demand has slowed down significantly & the time to deplete the safety stock during the supply lead-time has actually gone up many times, more than the actual supply lead time.
-So there is no need to even place order at the reorder point level, since stocks are moving very slowly.
+The assumption that the demand will deplete the stock at the same rate as used in original calculations, while the order is being processed, may be grossly flawed.
+It can so happen that the actual demand has slowed down significantly and the time to deplete the safety stock during the supply lead time has actually gone up many times, more than the actual supply lead time.
+So there is no need to even place an order at the reorder point level since stocks are moving very slowly.

 The only way out is to have a system of Order Daily and Replenish Frequently to a Norm, which is set to a maximum possible consumption during supply lead-time.
 Or in other words we have a system where the min is exactly equal to the max.
 There is no ROP; every consumption from the norm generates an order.

-To understand the new paradigm one needs to get out of the following erroneous paradigms of a ROP system.
+To understand the new paradigm one needs to get out of the following erroneous paradigms of an ROP system.

 - Every order need not be matched by a back-to-back delivery

-- Every order need not be delivered in a fixed lead time – when stock are adequate a higher lead time is fine but if there is stock out, much lower than standard lead time is preferred
+- Every order need not be delivered in a fixed lead time – when the stock is adequate a higher lead time is fine but if there is stock out, much lower than standard lead time is preferred

-When a SKU is not required to be delivered by a fixed time and the supplier is provided the flexibility to react to it, he can use the consumption information to decide his batching requirements.
-For example many SKUs can be sent in one dispatch container rather than big batches of few to fill up the same dispatch container.
+When an SKU is not required to be delivered by a fixed time and the supplier is provided the flexibility to react to it, he can use the consumption information to decide his batching requirements.
+For example, many SKUs can be sent in one dispatch container rather than big batches of a few to fill up the same dispatch container.
 Or a supplier can batch small requirements of one customer with another customer to create his production batch requirements.

-So as a customer, we need to provide complete transparency of stock situation on a daily basis which in turn will provide the relative urgency of requirement of every SKU.
+So as a customer, we need to provide complete transparency of the stock situation on a daily basis which in turn will provide the relative urgency of the requirement of every SKU.

-When SKUs are too many, we need color tagging systems to quickly conclude on adequacy of stocks across SKUs.
-For example if the stocks are too low (about zero to 1/3rd of the norm) it can tagged as Red and if it is reasonably high (between 2/3rd of the norm till top of norm) it can be tagged as green and the middle band can be in yellow.
-A supplier getting multiple orders across SKUs can prioritize the orders and take best decisions which help him to optimize his production and transportation while ensuring the stock outs are prevented at the customer’s end.
+When SKUs are too many, we need color tagging systems to quickly conclude on the adequacy of stocks across SKUs.
+For example, if the stocks are too low (about zero to 1/3rd of the norm) they can be tagged as red and if it is reasonably high (between 2/3rd of the norm till the top of norm) they can be tagged as green and the middle band can be in yellow.
+A supplier getting multiple orders across SKUs can prioritize the orders and take the best decisions which will help him to optimize his production and transportation while ensuring the stock outs are prevented at the customer’s end.